-Use our calculator below to figure out how much you’re in line to receive.
+Use our calculator below to figure out how much you’re in line to receive from the second stimulus check.

-Under the coronavirus stimulus package, the size of your direct cash payment will depend entirely on your adjusted gross income (AGI) and filing status for 2018 or 2019.
+The size of your direct cash payment will depend entirely on your adjusted gross income (AGI) and tax filing status (2019 taxes were due by July 15, 2020).
 Here are the maximum amounts, though these limits are dependent on the AGI tier you fall within:

-- Families receive an additional $500 per child under the age of 17.
-If you claimed your child as a dependent and they are over age 17, you will not receive $500 extra on your stimulus check.
+- Families receive an additional payment of $600 per qualifying child under the age of 17.
+If you claimed your child as a dependent and they are over age 17, you will not be eligible to receive $600 extra on your stimulus check.
 Your child will not qualify for a stimulus check of their own either.

 The tables below break down payments by AGI level and tax filing status: